Impact of COVID-19 pandemic on sports events around the world

 * The Women's Tour, scheduled to take place from June 8-13 was cancelled.
 GOLF

-* The Open Championships was cancelled. * The European Tour cancelled the BMW International Open (June 25-28) and the Open de France (July 2-5).
+* The British Open Championship was cancelled. * The European Tour cancelled the BMW International Open (June 25-28) and the Open de France (July 2-5).
 The Scottish Open (July 9-12) was postponed.
 The Tour had postponed or cancelled events scheduled between March and May.

-* The 2020 World Amateur Team Championships (WATC) scheduled for October were cancelled. * The St Andrews Trophy, scheduled to take place in Wales from July 23-24, was cancelled.

 HANDBALL * The German handball season was cancelled after top clubs voted in favour of abandoning the campaign.